 I can’t speak for all kids, but I was happiest when my mother’s situation was acknowledged and wasn’t draped in dramatic, tragic tones, but was approached in a more matter-of-fact way, while still being gentle and caring.
 And also when people (kids and adults) just let me be a kid and talk about my own life (school, friends, Girl Scouts, hobbies, pets) and didn’t push me to talk about anything in particular.
 I’ll never forget laughing on the playground during recess, then my so-called friend M. scolding me.
 “Why are you laughing, Kati?
 Your mom has cancer!
 She could die!”
 Mercifully, few other people imposed their ideas on how I should act.
 Then there was the day my sister and her best friend came up to me before lunch.
 They were upset because a boy in their class had said, “At least my mom’s not pregnant [the other girl’s mom was]… or BALD!”

 I told them I’d take care of it.
 After lunch, I found that guy playing soccer with most of our class.
 I walked into the middle of the game, said sarcastically, “Hey Mark, I heard you were talking about my mom,” and punched him in the stomach.
 He doubled over, maybe even fell.
 I walked away calmly, head held high, and rejoined my friends at the swings.
 If my teachers saw, they never said a thing.
-In fact, no one ever spoke a word about it to me, despite most of our class witnessing it.
+In fact, no one ever spoke a word about it to me, even though a large chunk of the 4th, 5th, and 6th grades witnessed it.

 I got very good at keeping things close at that age, because everywhere I went, some adult was asking me in dire tones how my mom was doing.
 I wanted to hide every Sunday at church, even though there were so many people there who truly helped us.
 (Giving us meals, cleaning our house, driving my mom around, talking to my dad, etc.) We were under an intense microscope.
 My sister and I missed school one day to wait on news about our mom’s surgery, and our whole gifted and talented cohort (~80 kids spread out over 3 grades) made us cards that our classmate neighbor dropped off after school.
 It was genuinely touching.
 Most were very sweet, and the best were the funny ones (intentionally or otherwise), like my friend who wrote down all of the day’s hot gossip along with her sarcastic takes on all of it.
 I still have those cards.
 And my mom had a friend who had moved to a small town an hour away, but she mailed my mom a card EVERY DAY for months.
 They were often the highlight of the day, because she had a great sense of humor.
 My mom kept all of those as well.
 I doubt there was a day without cards in the mail from January to July that year, and it was really appreciated.